 The objective of the Head Start Program (which includes the Early Head Start Program), funded by the U.S. Dept. of Health and Human Services - Administration for Children and Families, is to provide comprehensive quality services to educate children and empower families.
 The program serves primarily low income children from birth to 5 years of age, including pregnant women and children with special needs and their families.
 The program is composed of early childhood development and health services, family and community partnerships, and program design and management.
 Inclusive in these services are education, medical and dental services, mental health, nutrition, parent involvement, family services, special needs services and family literacy.
-Head Start served a total of 1,155 three and four year olds during the program year and 93 children birth to three and pregnant women.
-Of that number, the program served 128 children with special needs.
-Of the 1,080 families served, 694 received at least one social service.
-All the children served were up-to-date on all immunizations appropriate for their age and 99% had a medical home established when they left the program.
+Head Start served a total of 1,160 three and four year olds during the program year and 95 children birth to three and pregnant women.
+Of that number, 11.89% and 9.1% respectively were diagnosed with a disability.
+100% of Head Start and 80.5% of Early Head Start children were up-to-date on physical and dental examinations.

-In fiscal year 2011, the Agency continued to expend funds under two ARRA - Head Start grants awarded in the prior year.
-In addition, the Agency was awarded two additional ARRA - Head Start grants to continue to provide the Head Start program to children in Bedford County and to provide early learning mentor coaches.
-Funds expended under the ARRA - Head Start grants totaled \$852,395 for fiscal year 2011.
+In fiscal year 2012, the Agency continued to expend funds under two ARRA - Head Start grants awarded in 2010.
+Funds expended under the ARRA - Head Start grants totaled \$397,157 for fiscal year 2012.